Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Introduction

-The analytic signal of the turbulent fluctuations, which is defined using the Hilbert transform, can be decomposed into complex modes, which include phase information, using \ac{POD}~\cite{horel1984complex}.
-While the Hilbert transform is performed in time for time-resolved data, it can also performed in an analogous spatial direction when the data is not time-resolved~\cite{raiola2024advecting,raiola2024jet,kriegseis2021hilbert}.
-This results in modes emphasising structures which are periodic in the chosen direction, with the streamwise direction being the most sensible choice to identify structures which propagate downstream from the sphere.
-Although a useful method for identifying propagating structures, \ac{HPOD} introduces artefacts to the modes as a result of the Hilbert transform.
+The analytic signal of the turbulent fluctuations, which is defined using the Hilbert transform, can be decomposed into complex modes that include phase information using \ac{POD}~\cite{horel1984complex}.
+While the Hilbert transform is performed in time for time-resolved data, it can also be performed in an analogous spatial direction when the data is not time-resolved~\cite{raiola2024advecting,raiola2024jet,kriegseis2021hilbert}.
+This results in modes emphasising structures which are periodic in the chosen direction, with the streamwise direction being the most appropriate choice to identify structures which propagate downstream from the sphere.
+Although a useful method for identifying propagating structures, \ac{HPOD} introduces spectral leakage to the modes due to the Hilbert transform being derived from the Fourier transform, which inherently assumes periodicity.